tusharshahrs/pulumi-home/infrastructure-as-code-google-serverless-python/lab-3/README.md

 pulumi stack output
 ```

-## Upload the serverless app to the storage bucket.
+## Upload the serverless app to the storage bucket
 Append the following to `__main__.py`
 ```python
 # Upload the serverless app to the storage bucket.